jar398/listtools/doc/guide.md

    and B names are accepted, the A concept is either the same (RCC-5 =) as the B concept or smaller (RCC-5 <) than it.
 For synonyms it may be hard to tell what the precise relationship is so it <= or ? will show.
- - `exemplar ids` -
-   If the A record is indicates a species, a list of exemplar ids for the exemplars belonging to that species, otherwise `-`
+ - `A and B` - list of ids of exemplars that occur in both the A concept and the name's B concept (the "buddy" concept)
+ - `A not B` - list of ids of exemplars that occur in the A concept bot not the name's B concept
+ - `B not A` - list of ids of exemplars that occur in the concept bot not the name's A concept

 A name written with an asterisk (e.g. `Rana pipiens*`) indicates a synonym.